2001 Spanish Grand Prix: Post-race

 The top three drivers appeared on the podium to collect their trophies and spoke to the media in the subsequent press conference.
 Michael Schumacher told Ferrari technical director Ross Brawn "we have been bloody lucky, But you have to finish and we did it, so good job."
 Although Schumacher was pleased with his race performance, he expressed sympathy over Häkkinen's retirement, saying, "I simply said sorry and I wanted to apologise.
 It belongs to him to be sitting here, he hasn't made any mistakes and sometimes racing is hard but to some degree that's the way racing is.
 It's a shame for him it happened so short before the end, if it happens sometimes 20 laps in the race it's less hard to take but this way must be very shocking for him".
 Montoya felt it "really exciting" to get his first podium result and he did not expect to finish on the podium, "The start was really good and moved me up a lot of places and then I just kept pushing all day long."
 Villeneuve thought his third place finish as "the boost that everyone was needing" given the amount of effort BAR had done over the previous three years.
 He added that the team could not go any quicker since his car was difficult to drive.

 After the race, Coulthard stopped at Häkkinen's car and gave him a lift back to the closed parc fermé in the pit lane on his sidepod.
 It was the first time a driver had lost a race victory after retiring on the final lap since Nigel Mansell in the 1991 Canadian Grand Prix.
 Häkkinen admitted to being "super disappointed" over his last lap retirement, "goddamn it, you know – Jesus.
 It could have been a fantastic finish for me – it was going so easy.
 I didn't even have to push.
 I was just more or less cruising but it just didn't work out this time for me."
 He added, "I thought about it.
 I thought 'Wow, I'm going to win for the fourth time in Barcelona.
 If that happens it's incredible.
 Then on the last lap I said 'Okay, now I understand, it can't be this good to be true.
 Sometimes things just don't go like you want them to go."
+Häkkinen would eventually win two races over the course of the season.

 Ron Dennis (pictured in 2000) accused Coulthard of having "brain fade" but later withdrew his remark following analysis of the driver's stall.